-Use the pully rope to pull the antenna slowly up the tree while standing out of harms way!!
+Now drag the antenna slowly up the tree while standing out of harms way!!
 (EXTREME falling branch hazard here) while your buddy stands well back out of falling branch range and makes sure the coax is unrolling properly.

 Now you can think about taking off your hard hats.

 Austin 144/220/440 antenna 80' up in tree